Science Teacher Jobs in USA with Visa Sponsorship

 Are public schools more likely to sponsor visas than private schools?

 Public school districts often have more experience with H-1B sponsorship and established processes, especially larger districts with diverse staff.
-Private schools may prefer J-1 exchange programs, which have lower costs and simpler administration than H-1B petitions.
+Private schools may prefer J-1 visa exchange programs, which have lower costs and simpler administration than H-1B petitions.

 How long does the visa process take for science teachers?